kagiko/vaultwarden-wiki/Setup-as-a-systemd-service.md

 Failed to parse protect system value
 ```
 To work around this you can comment out some or all of these settings by putting a `#` in front of the lines containing
-`PrivateTmp`, `PrivateDevices`, `ProtectHome`, `ProtectSystem` and `ReadWriteDirectories`.
+`PrivateTmp`, `PrivateDevices`, `ProtectHome`, `ProtectSystem` and `ReadWritePaths`.
 While commenting out all of them will probably work, it's not recommended as these are security measures which are good to have.
 To see which options your systemd supports, look at the output of
 ```
 $ systemctl --version
 ```